flexera-public/policy_templates/cost/azure/hybrid_use_benefit/README.md

 ### What it does

-This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible VMs in a Azure Subscription.
+This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible VMs in an Azure Subscription.

 ### Prerequesites